ms-iot/content/en-US/win10/samples/I2cTestTool.md

 1. Click OK to exit the project properties dialog.
 1. Build your solution (Ctrl + Shift + B).

-This simple program will run on both a Windows 10 Desktop machine and your Athens device.
-If your desktop machine is 64-bit and you want to run the application locally, be sure to select the x64 platform.
+This boilerplate code will run on both your Windows Desktop machine and your Windows IoT Core device, although the full sample will run only on Windows IoT Core since I2C is supported only on Windows IoT Core.

-Congratulations, you have successfully created a command line project capable of consuming WinRT components!
+Congratulations, you have successfully created a command line program capable of consuming WinRT components!